 Startup companies usually have an initial advantage in a new market.
 Because they have no competition.
 But, when additional companies enter the market a startup company may feel pressure to focus on its profit margins.

 If the company is slow to adapt to the competition, its stock price may sink to extremely low levels.
 Yet another risk to buying stocks under $10 is that they may be in a cyclical industry.
 For example, a stock may spike during the holiday season.
 But, drop during the rest of the year.
 That’s another reason the stock may sink.
-In that case, a stock under $10 may still be a worthwhile investment if it pays a nice dividend.
+In that case, monthly dividend stocks under $10 may still be a worthwhile investment.

 On the other hand, there are a number of quality companies that have seen their share price reach uncomfortably low levels.
 Such as stocks in the hospitality industry that has been severely affected by Covid- 19.